WE HAVE MOVED! Our new address is at Stony Point II - 9020 Stony Point Parkway, Suite 185, Richmond, VA 23235

 Correspondence

 In 2014, the YWCA Richmond announced the Pat Asch Fellowship for Social Justice in honor of former Executive Director of the YWCA Richmond and Jackson Foundation, Patricia Morris Asch.
-The Fellowship is designed to support the work or professional development of a woman who, like Pat, has a vision for change in her own life and the drive to make positive change in the Greater Richmond community.
+The Fellowship was designed to support the work or professional development of women over 50 who, like Pat, have a vision for change in her own life and the drive to make positive change in the Greater Richmond community.

-The Jackson Foundation is proud to fund the Pat Asch fellowship.
-Applications and fellowship awards are administered by the Richmond YWCA.
+The Foundation has been proud to support the sisterhood of Pat Asch Fellows.
+At this time, the board is reevaluating the current model of the program.
 More information can be found at the YWCA website.

 PRIOR GRANTS